nemoarchive/documentation/download_restricted.md

 &nbsp;

 ### <a name="nda-approval-process"></a> NDA Approval Process
 Permissions for restricted data access at NeMO are being facilitated by the [NIMH Data Archive (NDA)](https://nda.nih.gov/).
 NDA and NeMO are working together to ensure a smooth process.
-NDA provides an SOP for institutionally sponsored data access requests [here](https://nda.nih.gov/about/standard-operating-procedures.html#sop4), however this page outlines the steps required for **NeMO-specific** restricted data access.
+NDA provides a [Standard Operating Procedure (SOP) for institutionally sponsored data access requests](https://nda.nih.gov/about/standard-operating-procedures.html#sop4), however this page outlines the steps required for **NeMO-specific** restricted data access.

 &nbsp;